-The General Watch Co’s innovations during this time helped them to weather this storm without becoming a part of one of these organisations, and their products were in demand.
+The General Watch Co’s innovations during this time helped them to weather this storm without becoming a part of one of these organisations, and their products remained in demand.
 Though, as mentioned, they tended to brand their own watches as Helvetia their innovative watches and movements were often sold to other manufacturers and distributers and bear a variety of these companies’ names.
-There are Helvetia waterproof watches branded Aero, Aeroplane, Huber and Abercrombie & Fitch; big date watches branded Ditis, Mimo, Girard Perregaux and Angora; pilots’ watches branded Aero, Helbros, Huber and Savoy and the Helvetia calibre 75 rectangular movement and calibre 32 pocket watch movement were also widely used by other firms.
+There are Helvetia waterproof watches branded Aero, Aeroplane, Huber and Abercrombie & Fitch; big date watches branded Ditis, Mimo, Girard Perregaux and Angora; pilots’ watches branded Aero, Helbros, Huber and Savoy and the Helvetia calibre 81 and 82, calibre 75 rectangular movement and calibre 32 pocket watch movement were also widely used by other firms.
 I’m discovering General Watch Co. movements in watches from other watch suppliers all the time.

 The second world war was another time of expansion for the company.
 They supplied pocket watches to the British and the German armies and wristwatches to the German and, at the end of the war, US armies, as well as specialist wrist timers to the Royal Navy.
 By the late 1940s, as at the end of the first world war, the General Watch Co’s value had doubled from a low of 350,000 Swiss Francs in 1938 to 700,000 by 1948.
 It was also in 1948 that they again decide to change their name this time to ‘Montres Helvetia Société d'Horlogerie La Générale’ and from this date onwards they are usually referred to as Montres Helvetia S.A. or Helvetia Watch Cy.